 This was led by the Agricultural Training Institute’s (ATI) network of training centers, in close coordination with the regional field offices of the Department of Agriculture and the concerned local government units.

 Some 3,500 farmers, 2,900 AEWs, and around 2,600 rice industry stakeholders in different regions learned the key provisions of Republic Act 11203 or the Rice Tariffication Law, as well as services for farmers as part of the implementation of RCEF.

 In one of the information caravans in Region XII, ATI-Information Services Division chief Antonieta Arceo encouraged the rice farmers to enroll in the Registry System for Basic Sectors in Agriculture (RSBSA) which will serve as basis on the provision of RCEF services.
-She also assured that ATI will continue to perform its role in the implementation of RCEF, which include information dissemination efforts for farmers and industry stakeholders.
+She also assured them that ATI will continue to perform its role in the implementation of RCEF, which includes information dissemination efforts for farmers and industry stakeholders.

 RCEF was created following the enactment of the Rice Tariffication Law this year.
 It is intended to increase the competitiveness and income of rice farmers in the face of rice trade liberalization through an annual appropriation of Php10 billion in the next six years.